AlexLemna/npc-name-generator/README.md

 Hopefully, any questions you might have about Rosevomit's code can be answered either in the [wiki](https://github.com/AlexLemna/rosevomit/wiki) or in `_docs_Sphinx`.
 Both are works in progress - the wiki is mostly focused on what Rosevomit down the road, while Sphinx is mostly focused on documenting what exists right now.
 Sphinx, by the way, is [a tool](http://www.sphinx-doc.org/en/master/index.html) commonly used by Python programmers to document their projects and is totally separate from Rosevomit.
 I haven't done much with it yet, but if you want to look around here's a quick overview of the contents:

+*EDIT: I'll be getting rid of Sphinx shortly, at least for the time being.
+While it's a powerful tool, I'm not sure how to use it yet and I want to focus on one thing at a time.*

 ````
 + _docs_Sphinx/
     +-- build/      <-- the documentation Sphinx builds